gasparka/thesis/docs/4_examples.rst

 .. matlab hind https://www.bdti.com/InsideDSP/2012/09/05/MathWorks

-One of the main motivations of this work was to provide an open source alternative for the MATLAB based DSP to HDL flows.
-In general the solution compares well against MATLAB to HDL based workflow, both of them work on sequential code but require the user to define registers.
-However the way develiped by Pyha is much better, MATLAB requires the use of persistend variables.
-In addition, Pyha offers object-oreinted design while the MATLAB code must work on simple functions, this is significant advantage as it eases the design reuse.
+The MATLAB based DSP to HDL tools work on similar abstraction levels as Pyha i.e. sequential code but require user input on the usage of registers.
+Pyha support object-oriented designs while MATLAB is function based like MyHDL.
+In general working with registers and reusing the design is much simplified in Pyha.
-The SIMULINK flow is based on connecting togather already existing blocks.
+The SIMULINK flow is based mostly on connecting together already existing blocks.
-As shown in this chapter, exsisting Pyha blocks can be connected togather in easy and purely Pythonic way, thus the designer needs no knowledge aout the underlying RTL implementation.
-In the future GUI could be easily made.
+As shown in this chapter, Pyha blocks can be connected easy and in purely Pythonic way.
-Another point is that MATLAB offers floating-point to fixed point conversion (for additional 10000$ :cite:`matlab_price`).
-Pyha offers semi-automatic conversion by working lazy types.
-In addition Pyha conversion process is suitable for future implementation of fully automatic conversion.
+MATLAB also offers an floating-point to fixed point conversion tool (for additional 10000$ :cite:`matlab_price`).
+Pyha matches this with semi-automatic conversion by supporting lazy vector bounds, the conversion process is suitable for future implementation of fully automatic conversion.

 The high level synthesis tools in general are C based that try to turn the behaviour model directly to the RTL level.
 However, there have been many studies that suggest the productivity gain of these tools is lower or equivalent to the HDL languages like MyHDL or Chisel :cite:`emp_hls` :cite:`felton_no_hls`.
 This is because more often the C algorithm must be fitted to suite the hardware approach :cite:`2015arXiv150900036Q` :cite:`vivado_hls_case_study`.
-However the main reason why these tools are popular is that they enable software developers to enter the hardware world more easily appeal.
+However, the main reason why these tools are popular is that they enable software developers to enter the hardware world more easily.
 This is also the case for Pyha, as it uses pure Python classes and functions, only difference is how the class variables are used for registers.